hamzajaved780/ecse437-lab4/README.md

 ### Explanation:
 - `docker run`: This command runs the Docker container.
-- `-p 5000:5000`: This maps port `5000` on your machine to port `5000` in the container, allowing you to access the Flask API.
+- `-p 5000:5000`: This maps port `5000` on your machine to port `5000` in the container, allowing you to access the calculator backend.
 - `calculator-frontend`: The name of the Docker image to run.

 ## Test the Calculator API